I2rys/StealthQuest/README.md

 # StealthQuest
-A demonstration on how to use encryption & backend to hide a request to a website.
+A demonstration on how to use encryption & backend to hide a request.

 ## Installation
 npm: